 What if my dentist is not in the network?

-If you use a non-contracting dentist, you will be reimbursed at 80% of the maximum allowable payment made to a contracting dentist for the same service.
+If you use a non-contracting dentist, you will be reimbursed at 80 percent of the maximum allowable payment made to a contracting dentist for the same service.
 But you may need to pay for any charges over the dental plan's allowance in addition to any deductible and coinsurance of the program.

 Can I cancel the dental policy at a later time?